Cooley Vocational High School

 Edwin Gilbert Cooley Vocational High School (also known as Cooley Vocational High School and Upper Grade Center, commonly known as Cooley High) was a public 4–year vocational high school and middle school located in the Old Town neighborhood on the Near North Side of Chicago, Illinois, United States.

-Opened primarily to serve Cabrini-Green in 1958, Cooley was housed in a high school building constructed in 1907.
+Opened primarily to serve Cabrini-Green in 1958, Cooley was housed in a high school building constructed in 1907, which had housed trade schools.
 It was a part of the Chicago Public Schools district and served grades 7 through 12.
 Cooley was named in honor of Edwin Gilbert Cooley (1857–1923), who served as superintendent of Chicago Public Schools from 1900 until 1909.
 Cooley closed in June 1979.

 History

 Building uses

-Constructed between 1905 and 1907, The building that housed Cooley located at Sedgwick Avenue and Division Street was the original location for Albert G. Lane Manual Training High School (now known as Lane Tech College Prep), a then all boys vocational school which opened the following year.
+Constructed between 1905 and 1907, the building that housed Cooley located at Sedgwick Avenue and Division Street was the original location for Albert G. Lane Manual Training High School (now known as Lane Tech College Prep), a then all boys vocational school which opened the following year.
 By 1931, Lane's enrollment had soared to 7,000, which caused over-crowding issues within the building.
 The Chicago Board of Education chose a new site for Lane which opened in 1934.
-Once Lane moved from the location, The building then housed Washburne Vocational High School (which later became known as Washburne Trade School).
+Once Lane moved from the location, the building then housed Washburne Vocational High School (which later became known as Washburne Trade School).